Polar (webcomic)

 Polar is a 2012 webcomic and series of graphic novels written and illustrated by Spanish cartoonist Victor Santos.
-Featuring "international hitman Black Kaiser", the webcomic is inspired by a variety of action and noir fiction.
+Featuring "international hitman Black Kaiser" from Santos' 2009 graphic novel Black Kaiser, the webcomic is inspired by a variety of action and noir fiction.
 Polar is characterized by its highly stylized design and complete lack of dialogue, though speech balloons were added in the graphic novel publications by Dark Horse Comics.
-A live-action film based on the webcomic premiered on Netflix in January 2019.
+A live-action film based on the webcomic premiered on Netflix in January 2019, starring Mads Mikkelsen, to which a sequel is in development.

 Content

 Polar depicts the story of international hitman Black Kaiser, the titular character of Santos' 2009 graphic novel Black Kaiser, as he is forced out of retirement after an assassination attempt is made on his life.
 The story, described as "bleak", features a femme fatale character and a large amount of gore, and it is set in an icy landscape.
 The webcomic is notable for its lack of dialogue and speech balloons, and features a somewhat minimalistic style in color, being rendered entirely in stark black, white, and orange.